AnMarlen/goal-data-preprocessing/README.md

 _Before running the scripts, follow these steps:_

-- Check your file: Ensure that the file you want to process contains all the column names mentioned earlier, or adjust the script accordingly.
+- Check your input file: Ensure that the file you want to process contains all the column names mentioned earlier, or adjust the script accordingly.
-- Adjust file paths: Modify all file pathsif necessary.
-Both script contains relative file paths to the subfolders data\_in and data\_out (or data\_out/metadata and data\_out/full-text) for storing input files or output files.
+- Adjust file paths: Modify all file paths if necessary.
+Both scripts contain relative file paths to the subfolders data\_in and data\_out (or data\_out/metadata and data\_out/full-text) for storing input files or output files.
-- Insert your cookies and headers, before you run the Python Script for Krankenpflege: Fill in the cookies and headers with your personal browser data after logging in with your username and password (see below).
+- Insert your cookies and headers before you run the Python Script for Krankenpflege: Fill in the cookies and headers with your browser data after logging in with your username and password (see below).

-Because the webscraping for Krankenpflege was only done once instead of incorporating authentication directly into the script, we used the following approach:
+Instead of incorporating authentication directly into the script, we used the following approach of authentification, because the web scraping for Krankenpflege was only done once:

 1. Manual Authentication: